falconandrea/boilerplate-laravel-inertia/README.md

 # Info about the project

-This is a boilerplate for start new projects with Laravel 9, Sail, InertiaJS (with Vue3) and TailwindCSS.
+This is a boilerplate for start new projects with Laravel 9, Sail, Vite, InertiaJS (with Vue3) and TailwindCSS.

 ## InertiaJS Packages installed